gjtorikian/nanoc-conref-fs/README.md

 ### Associating files with data

-If you have a special `data_association` value, additional metadata to items will be applied.
-Right now, this only adds a `parent` type to each item.
+If you have a special `data_association` value, additional metadata to items will be applied:

+* An attribute called `:parents`, which adds the parent "map topic" to an item.
+* An attribute called `:children`, which adds any children of a "map topic."

 ### Retrieving variables

 You can retrieve the stored data at any time (for example, in a layout) by calling `VariableMixin.variables`.

+### Retrieving data files

+You can fetch anything in the *data* folder by passing in a string, demarcated with `.`s, to `VariableMixin.fetch_data_file`.
+For example, `VariableMixin.fetch_data_file('reusables.intro')` will fetch the file in *data/reusables/intro.yml*.